disaster-drone/disaster-drone-website/README.md

 [Download Link](https://nodejs.org/en/)
 2. Clone this repository onto your machine.
 3. In Command Prompt, navigate to the frontend folder and type "npm install".
-4. Lastly, type "npm start" to start the application.
+4. Lastly, type "npm run dev" to start the application.

 ### macOS